wxllow/wxllow/README.md

 ### Currently working on

+- [Twillow](https://github.com/wxllow/twillow), a modular SMS bot using the Twilio API

 - [AppleMusicRP](https://github.com/wxllow/applemusicrp), a menu bar app written in Python for macOS & Windows that displays Discord Rich Presence for Apple Music/iTunes!

-- A multi-purpose discord bot

 - A simple package manager for macOS and Linux

-- Learning C++
+- Improving C++ skills

 ## Socials 🐦